alangordon258/SelfDrivingCar-Term3-Proj1/README.md

 Overview
 ---
 This repository contains my submission for the Path Planning Project, which is part of the curriculum for term 3 of the Udacity Self-Driving Car Engineer Nanodegree Program.
 The goal of this project is to design a path planner that is able to create smooth, safe paths for the car to follow along a 3 lane highway with traffic.
 A successful path planner will be able to keep inside its lane, avoid hitting other cars, and pass slower moving traffic all by using localization, sensor fusion, and map data.
-The code for my model predictive controller can be found [here](./src).
+The code for my path planner can be found [here](./src).
 See the project rubric [here](https://review.udacity.com/#!/rubrics/1020/view).
 ![alt text](./PathPlannerScreenShot.png)

 [//]: # (Image References)